Papilio macilentus: Original description

+The very long slender wings are sufficient to distinguish this species at once from P. demetrius, Cram., the only species which resembles it in other respects; it appears to be confined to the mountains, and has been taken by Messrs.
+Pryer and Jonas on Oyama.

+Biology

 The spring type is found from April to June, and the summer type from July to August.
 During daytime, females fly low and lay eggs one by one on the leaves of the plants.
 The larvae feed on Rutaceae species (Orixa japonica, Poncirus trifoliata, Ruta graveolens, Zanthoxylum ailanthoides, Zanthoxylum piperitum, Zanthoxylum schinifolium).
 The spring brood hibernates in the pupal stage.
 Pupae have two types of colors - green and gray brown.

 Distribution and habitat

 This species can be found in Japan, China and Korea.
 It lives in the valleys or the margins of the forest.